How Much Bitcoin Is Lost Forever?

 Bitcoin is an incredible tool that lets anyone become their own bank.
 As long as the risk of losing bitcoins is mitigated, unlocking the advantages of the Bitcoin blockchain is straightforward.
 Education is key to ensuring lost bitcoins are a thing of the past.

 - Backup recovery or seed phrase.
 All personal cryptocurrency wallets come with some form of a recovery phrase that is typically composed of 12-24 ordered words.
 These words can be entered into a new wallet if the old one is ever lost and, therefore, allows individuals to access the private keys necessary to send bitcoin.
-Due to the importance of the recovery phrase, it needs to be kept extremely secure.
+Due to the importance of the recovery phrase, it should be securely kept in a reputable seed phrase steel storage device.
 Physically writing down the recovery phrase and storing it in multiple safe locations is the best practice.
-It is best not to carry the recovery phrase on your person or on electronic devices and it must never be shared with anyone else.
+It is best not to carry the recovery phrase on your person or electronic devices and it must never be shared with anyone else.

 - Triple-check wallet addresses.
 To avoid sending bitcoins to an incorrect wallet it is crucial to triple-check wallet addresses.
 Before sending bitcoin, copy and paste the recipient address, and then triple-check the address to ensure that it has been copied correctly.
 Exchanges such as Binance will provide an error message and reject the withdrawal if an incorrect address is entered.